Grab Your Step-By-Step CTV Advertising Playbook Today!

 He intended to streamline information sharing between institutions and universities around the world.
 The impact that the internet would have on entertainment, advertising, and everyday life wouldn’t be realized for some time — but we all know how things panned out.

 Technology moved fast during this period.
 The first broadcast was streamed online just four years later.
-A group of Silicone Valley scientists with a garage band called Severe Tire Damage were the architects of this stream, which used up half of the internet’s available bandwidth at the time.
+A group of Silicon Valley scientists with a garage band called Severe Tire Damage were the architects of this stream, which used up half of the internet’s available bandwidth at the time.

-And so, the groundwork was laid for online video broadcasting.
-But what about online advertising?
 In a matter of one year, online advertising arrived in the form of an AT&T banner ad.

 YouTube put the two together in 2006 by launching its first ad concept.
 This was the point at which ad-supported streaming became an industry in its own right.